 Solution: Is there something you're worried about revealing to family or friends?
 Is the secret really important enough that it's worth the stress of keeping it?
 Take time to really think this through, or maybe even write in a journal about why the secret seems so important and is stressing you out so much — often, when we're keeping a secret, we get ourselves worked up about how high stakes it is, when in reality, most of the people in our lives wouldn't be that upset or concerned about it.
 And if it is a really serious secret ... well, that might be worth getting off your chest anyway.

 Common Stress Dream #5: A Flood Is Bearing Down On You

-Meaning: Though these kinds of dreams can be a form a PTSD for those who have survived a natural disaster.
+Meaning: Though these kinds of dreams can be a form a PTSD for those who have survived a major catastrophic event.
 But for others, they can mean that you're just feeling overwhelmed, according to Kramer — whether by increased work and home responsibilities, acclimating to a new job or life situation, or just by day-to-day life.